ioBroker/ioBroker.javascript/docs/en/javascript.md

 existsState(id, function (err, isExists) {});
 ```

-If option "Do not subscribe all states on start" is deactivated, you can use simplier call:
+If option "Do not subscribe all states on start" is deactivated, you can use simpler call:

 ```js
 existsState(id)